Hungrybox: Media

 DeBiedma's early Melee career was documented in an episode of the 2013 documentary series The Smash Brothers.
 He also is present in another documentary about the competitive Smash scene called Metagame.
 DeBiedma has been a vocal advocate for the competitive Super Smash Bros. scene, praising the technological advancements created for Melee, and criticizing Nintendo for their lack of support towards the community.
 On January 26, 2020, YouTuber EmpLemon uploaded a video entitled "there will Never Ever be another Melee player like HungryBox" detailing key moments in DeBiedma's career and his impact on the Melee community.
+The video has since garnered over 10 million views, the most popular on EmpLemon's channel.